Beijing Television Cultural Center fire

-The Beijing Television Cultural Center fire was a massive blaze on 9 February 2009, in the Beijing central business district of Beijing, involving the uncompleted Beijing Television Cultural Center (TVCC) building.
-The building was adjacent to the CCTV Headquarters and owned by China Central Television (CCTV), was scheduled for completion in May 2009.
+The Beijing Television Cultural Center fire was an urban conflagration on 9 February 2009, in the Beijing central business district of Beijing, involving the uncompleted Beijing Television Cultural Center (TVCC) building.
+The building was adjacent to the CCTV Headquarters and owned by China Central Television (CCTV), and scheduled for completion in May 2009.
 The TVCC has been rebuilt and was opened in 2012.

 At 8:27 p.m. on 9 February 2009, on the last day of the festivities marking Chinese New Year, the entire building caught fire due to a nearby unsanctioned fireworks display; it was put out six hours later.

 The incident, and its coverage by Chinese state media, caused a furor in China.
 CCTV officials had carried out powerful pyrotechnics without the required permit from local government, and ignored repeated police warnings not to hold them.
 The authorities' attempts to censor news of the blaze were widely denounced by citizens as well as the international press.

 Background

 Construction was started in 2004 and was expected to be completed in May 2009.
 The building was to be named "Television Cultural Center", TVCC, with the Beijing Mandarin Oriental being its main tenant.

 Its nicknames include the Termite's Nest or the Boot because of its radical design.
 The building, along with the CCTV Headquarters Building, was built using far less steel than conventional skyscrapers, and designed to withstand major earthquakes.
 The radical structure gives the towers their form.
 In all, 140,000 tonnes of steel were used in its construction.

 The construction budget of the building is said to be near US$730 million.
 The center would have included a television studio with seating for 1,500 audience members, recording studios, digital cinemas, news release facilities, and a 241-room five-star hotel to be operated by Mandarin Oriental.
 The total height of the 44-floor building was 159 m.
 The innovative, wedge-shaped building was designed by the Dutch architect Rem Koolhaas and his firm Office for Metropolitan Architecture.
-The engineering firm for the building was Arup, East Asia, who designed and built the TVCC after an extensive internal study of the World Trade Center building collapses on 11 September 2001.
+The engineering firm for the building was Arup, East Asia, who designed and built the TVCC after an extensive internal study of the collapse of the World Trade Center on 11 September 2001.

-The fire
+Fire

 The cause has been linked to a massive Chinese New Year fireworks display in the compound, authorized by CCTV itself, without the permission or participation from Beijing police, the Beijing Fire Department, Beijing City government, or any other governmental department.
 CCTV had ignored three consecutive police interventions and warnings and had four television cameras trained on the multi-million yuan fireworks, which consisted of nearly 700 high explosive pyrotechnic devices, reports said.